apache/incubator-devlake-website/docs/Metrics/MTTR.md

 				WHEN median_time_to_resolve < 24 * 60 THEN "Less than one day(high)"
 				WHEN median_time_to_resolve < 7 * 24 * 60 THEN "Between one day and one week(medium)"
 				WHEN median_time_to_resolve >= 7 * 24 * 60 THEN "More than one week(low)"
-				ELSE "N/A. Please check if you have collected incidents in a DevLake project."
+				ELSE "N/A. Please check if you have collected incidents."
 				END
 		WHEN ('$benchmarks') = '2021 report' THEN
 			CASE